 - Fungicides are mainly protectants and should be applied prior to the appearance of disease symptoms.
 Not all diseases are present on every farm.
-To avoid applying fungicides unnecessarily, learn to identify diseases by their symptoms, and keep records of those that occur on your farm. - Use multi-site fungicides (e.g. captan) and limit the number of applications of at-risk fungicides (page 53).
+To avoid applying fungicides unnecessarily, learn to identify diseases by their symptoms, and keep records of those that occur on your farm. - Use multi-site fungicides (e.g. captan) and limit the number of applications of at-risk fungicides (page 56).
 If at all possible, use fungicides of the same FRAC code only TWICE a year to maintain their efficacy.
-See Fungicide Mode of Action chart for additional resistance management program help. - Always tank mix hydroxyanilide [FRAC group 17] fungicides with a multi-site fungicide, such as captan, to control resistant strains. - For at-risk fungicides, alternate fungicidal mode of action at each spray.
+See Fungicide Mode of Action chart for additional resistance management program help. - For resistance management, consider tank mixing single-site fungicides with multi-site fungicides, such as captan, to prevent resistance development and control resistant strains.
+Captan can only be applied five times per season at the maximum rate but often more applications are needed.
+Therefore, consider using lower rates of captan in order to increase the number of applications that can be made per season. - For at-risk fungicides, alternate fungicidal mode of action at each spray.